Chiropractor Rockville, MD

 The Education Level of a Chiropractor

 Chiropractors are very well educated.
 The science of chiropractic requires an understanding of anatomy, pathology, neurology, X-ray, physiology, and several other related topics.
-A curriculum such as this enables the Rockville, MD chiropractor to identify the vertebral subluxation complex and treat dysfunction within the nervous system.
+A curriculum such as this enables a chiropractor to identify the vertebral subluxation complex and treat dysfunction within the nervous system.

 Chiropractors must pass a national exam and apply to state government and/or professional licensing boards.
 Another test will need to be passed before being able to practice.
 Education does not end here.
 Rather, chiropractors are required to continue their education by attending different seminars, training, and so forth.

 If you decide to move forward with the treatment plan your chiropractor has recommended, an appointment will be made for your first adjustment.
 Depending on your situation, the chiropractor may actually do your first

 Your chiropractor will perform the adjustment with their hands and/or instrument where they will apply just the right amount of energy to an exact area of your spine.
 These adjustments reduce the nerve interference that is taking place which causes your painful condition and helps restore your spine back to health.
 Many of our patients say they feel relief after just one or two visits.